-The American Conservation Coalition (ACC) is a nominally right-leaning environmentalist organization with financial and advisory board ties to left-wing environmentalist groups.
+The American Conservation Coalition (ACC) is a nominally right-leaning environmental advocacy organization with financial and advisory board ties to left-wing environmentalist groups.
 The Wisconsin-based organization was founded and is headed by Benjamin “Benji” Backer, a student at the University of Washington.

 ACC says it is “giving conservatives a voice on the environment,” and aims to present environmental issues as a conservative policy concern, though it does not overtly offer specific conservative policy prescriptions.
 Despite presenting itself as a center-right advocacy group, ACC proposed a policy of taxing carbon dioxide emissions in September 2017, but has since then deleted that issue from its platform.

-ACC was founded in June 2017 by college student Benjamin “Benji” Becker, to advocate within the Republican Party for environmentalist-aligned energy policy.
-The ACC website had up until August 2018 indicated that it was part of a coalition with other environmentalist organizations including the left-wing Citizens’ Climate Lobby (CCL), Citizens for Responsible Energy Solutions (CRES), and Ohio Environmental Council Action Fund (OEC Action Fund), alongside the right-of-center R Street Institute and ConservAmerica, according to the WayBack Machine.
+ACC was founded in June 2017 by college student Benjamin “Benji” Becker to advocate within the Republican Party for environmentalist-aligned energy policy.
+The ACC website had up until August 2018 indicated that it was part of a coalition with other environmentalist organizations including the left-wing Citizens’ Climate Lobby (CCL), Citizens for Responsible Energy Solutions (CRES), and Ohio Environmental Council Action Fund (OEC Action Fund), alongside the right-of-center R Street Institute and ConservAmerica.

 As of October 2018, ACC does not take a position on a carbon dioxide emissions tax as a policy solution to global warming.
 In September 2017, however, its website read: “There is a need to take action with a measure such as a carbon pricing policy that is noninvasive, fair for both businesses and citizens, and cuts costly and ineffective regulations.”

-While ACC itself avoids taking explicit policy positions, other coalition members such as the center-right R Street Institute, which has received grants from prominent environmentalist foundations including the Hewlett Foundation and the Energy Foundation as well as the George Soros-funded Open Society Foundations, has openly praised Rep. Carolos Curbelo’s (R-Florida) carbon tax bill in the House of Representatives.
+While ACC itself avoids taking explicit policy positions, other coalition members such as the center-right R Street Institute, which has received grants from prominent environmentalist foundations including the Hewlett Foundation and the Energy Foundation as well as George Soros‘ Open Society Foundations, has openly praised former Rep. Carolos Curbelo’s (R-FL) failed 20018 carbon tax bill in the House of Representatives.

 ACC’s Founding Coalition